 If you have an unwanted skin lesion, you may be wondering which type of Spring area healthcare provider you need to see to have it removed?
 You might be surprised to learn that removing skin lesions is a relatively simple surgery that a dermatologist like Dr. Perri of Perri Dermatology performs every day!
 This simple, […]

 Do you know the top 10 risk factors of skin cancer?
 Like many Spring residents who visit Dr. Perri for an annual skin cancer screening, you may be shocked to learn that you have several risk factors and don’t even know it.
-To better educate you on this disease, here is a list of the […]
+Here is a list of the top 10 risks for developing skin cancer […]

 Chances are, you’ve heard of or at least seen a picture of someone with rosacea.
 This chronic, inflammatory skin condition affects approximately 14 million Americans – and the condition only gets worse if left untreated.
 What you may not know, though, is if you’re at risk for developing rosacea.
 To help you figure it out, […]